Tornadoes of 2014: April 12 (Brazil)

-April 25
+April 25 (North Carolina)

 In advance of a compact shortwave trough and associated cold front, numerous severe thunderstorms developed across central and eastern North Carolina into southern Virginia.
 An EF3 tornado tracked near Washington, North Carolina, through the Whichards Beach area, across the Pamlico River from Washington, then crossing the Pamlico River and hitting Washington Park, then hitting the intersection of US 264 and NC 32, then leaving the area, damaging or destroying 200 homes and injuring 16 people.
 This event marks the latest time of formation of the first EF3+ tornado in any year on record.
 An EF2 in Edenton resulted in a fatality, the first of the year in the United States.

-April 27–30
+April 27–30 (United States)

 A devastating outbreak of tornadoes ripped across parts of Mississippi, Alabama, Tennessee, Iowa, Nebraska, Missouri, Kansas, Oklahoma, Arkansas and Florida in late April 2014.
 The event began on April 27, as multiple intense tornadoes touched down across parts of the Midwest, Ozarks, and Great Plains.
 A strong EF2 tornado struck Quapaw, Oklahoma and Baxter Springs, Kansas, resulting in one fatality, 37 injuries, and severe damage in both towns.
 An EF1 tornado destroyed multiple outbuildings, killing two people as it passed near Martinsburg, Iowa.
 A large, violent wedge tornado struck Mayflower and Vilonia, Arkansas later that evening, causing catastrophic damage and killing 16 people as numerous homes and businesses were obliterated, some of which were swept completely away.
 Trees were completely denuded and debarked, vehicles were thrown and mangled beyond recognition by the tornado, which was rated a high-end EF4, the first violent tornado of the year.
 Destructive tornadoes continued to touch down on April 28, and 10 people were killed when an EF4 tornado struck Louisville, Mississippi, where many homes, apartment buildings, and businesses were completely destroyed, some of which were leveled or swept away.
-An EF3 tornado caused one fatality major damage to many structures in Tupelo, Mississippi as well, and another EF3 struck Coxey, Alabama, destroying a mobile home park and killing two people.
-Numerous other strong tornadoes occurred in rural areas of the Deep South later that night and into the early morning hours of April 29.
+An EF3 tornado caused one fatality and major damage to many structures in Tupelo, Mississippi as well, and another EF3 struck Coxey, Alabama, destroying a mobile home park and killing two people.
+Numerous other strong tornadoes occurred in rural areas of the Deep South later that night and into the early morning of April 29.
 Additional weak tornadoes touched down in The Carolinas and Florida on April 29 and 30 before the outbreak came to an end.
 82 tornadoes were confirmed as a result of this outbreak, which resulted in 35 fatalities.

-In addition to the tornado outbreak, a lone EF0 tornado occurred in Pierce County, Washington on April 27, causing minor damage.

 May

-There were 156 tornadoes reported in the United States in May, of which 130 were confirmed.